Frequently Asked Questions

 One of the primary goals of the program is to connect people to their destinations and give people options to reach their destination safely without the use of a motor vehicle.
 This goal is transportation focused, therefore the Utah Department of Transportation was asked to implement this program.

-What can UTN money be used for specifically?
+What can Utah Trail Network money be used for specifically?

-UTN funding can be used to plan, construct, operate and maintain paved trails that are determined to be a part of the UTN.
+Utah Trail Network funding can be used to plan, construct, operate and maintain paved trails that are determined to be a part of the Utah Trail Network.
 This may include:

 What do you mean by trails?